 From the aerial view as you land, to the scenic ride from the airport, to pretty much every second of every day – Nuku Hiva will leave you speechless.
 The capital of the Marquesas Islands, Nuku Hiva is just about as remote as one can go in the South Pacific.
 The island is dramatically beautiful beyond imagination and it is completely yours to discover with hardly anyone around.
 With action packed days filled with outdoor adventures, nature lovers will have their wildest fantasies come true.
 With the help of this Nuku Hiva Travel Guide, join the few independent travelers who venture to this fairytale of a destination, and prepared to be wowed!

-I spent three months in French Polynesia, as part of a six-month backpacking trip across the South Pacific Islands – with 5 days in Nuku Hiva.
+I spent three months in French Polynesia, as part of a six-month backpacking trip across the South Pacific Islands – with 5 days in Nuku Hiva and have since returned for a second visit in 2020.
 This travel guide to Nuku Hiva was written based on my experiences and is meant to help you make the most of this destination.
 The Nuku Hiva Travel Guide is geared towards independent travelers, but any visitor will find it useful.

 Why Should You Visit Nuku Hiva?

 Very few independent travelers make it to Nuku Hiva, so consider yourself in the excellent company of authentic explorers.
 In fact, many locals on other islands will tell you it is their dream to make it someday to the Marquesas Islands.